Weybridge Pottery starts to go to craft fairs and sell pots

 Then there is Kanji, or the traditional characters. 主要 is Major (as in Major General) in Kanji.

-Japanese also use the Romaji alphabet, so if they do not want to translate a western word, they will just use the Romaji version (for instance IBM will appear just as it does in the west).
+Japanese also use the Romaji alphabet, so if they do not want to translate a western word, they will just use the Romaji version

 The 4 sides of the box have the 4 scripts the Japanese use, here writing “Major” in Katakana, Kanji, Hiragana and Romaji.